Loading...

 Vela isn't built from scratch — she stands on a handful of well-chosen services.
 Quiet because it should be: the backstack isn't part of the pitch.
 But it might matter to you, so here it is.

-docs/branding/VENDORS.md; the most recent review was May 2026.M4 is the readable version.
+This is the readable version.
 The privacy policy is the legal version — same posture, more lawyer.